nest/nestml/README.md

 ```py
 to_nest(path, target, dry, logging_level, module_name, store_log, dev)
 ```
 This operation expects the same set of arguments as in the case of command line invocation.
-The following default values are used corresponding to the command-line defaults; note that only `path` is mandatory:
+The following default values are used, corresponding to the command line defaults.
+Possible values for `logging_level` are the same as before ('INFO', 'WARNING', 'ERROR', 'NO').
+Note that only the `path` argument is mandatory:

 | Argument | Type | Default |
 |---       |---   | --- |